 ####Code

-To include code (formatted in monospace font), you can either surround inline code with backticks like in: Some text withsome code
+To include code (formatted in monospace font), you can either surround inline code with backticks like in: Some text with some code inside,

 or surround your code by 3 tildes: